Konigsplatz (King’s Square)

 Darker days

-Trees were cut down, granite pavement was laid and a pair of “temples of honour” were built to house the Nazis killed in a failed coup on Odeonsplatz known as the the “Beer Hall Putsch”.
+Hitler loved the monumentality of Konigspatz and renamed it the Akropolis Germaniae.
+He and architect Paul Ludwig Troost had it transformed into a parade ground for goose-stepping soldiers.
+Trees were cut down, granite pavement was laid and a pair of "temples of honour" was built to house the Nazis killed in a failed coup on Odeonsplatz known as the "Beer Hall Putsch".

 The temples were blown up after the war as part of de-Nazification.

-The square was used as a carpark for decades after the war, and was eventually grassed over restored to King Ludwig’s original vision.
+The square was used as a car park for decades after the war, and was eventually grassed over restored to King Ludwig’s original vision.

 Now it’s a dramatic stage for outdoor opera and theatre performances in summer.